RESEARCH, ARTICLES, AND LINKS

 Purpose and Value – People of African descent have suffered from grievous oppression beginning from slavery and in varying ways through Jim Crow, the modern Civil Rights movement to the present day.
 Brutal treatment of blacks at the hands of police, while just one element of that oppression, has been grossly underreported.
 A consistent goal of African-Americans is the attainment of equal justice under the law, an essential element of social justice.
 The purpose of Say Their Names is to focus attention on the brutal nature of the policing of blacks in the past with the hope that the information will help reduce its occurrence in the future.

-Scope of the Project – Say Their Names is an extension of the Bloodlines Project and focuses on the killing of blacks by police and aims to document occurrences which likely would not have resulted in the death of white Americans given the same set of circumstances.
+Scope of the Project – Say Their Names is an extension of the Blood Lines Project and focuses on the killing of blacks by police and aims to document occurrences that likely would not have resulted in the death of white Americans given the same set of circumstances.
 The span of years will cover August 1919 to the present and will be continuously updated.
 We also will include brief biographical information for each victim, so they don’t appear as dry statistics.